skylight-hq/microconsulting-platform-proposal/README.md

   </tbody>
 </table>

 Note: The key practices listed here are the ones that we most anticipate using for this project.
-There are many additional practices that aren't listed, but will be incorporated as necessary.
+There are many additional practices that aren’t listed, but will be incorporated as necessary.

 #### 2.4.2 Cross-functional team

 We plan to deploy a multi-disciplinary team of talented digital experts who, as a collective whole, possess the critical know-how necessary to ship an amazing product.
 Talented, cross-functional teams produce superior results.
 The roles that we propose include:

-* **Project Manager / Agile Coach.** Responsible for driving the overall success of the project in collaboration with the government product owner, drawing on expertise in agile project management practices, agile coaching at the organizational and team levels, project status and progress reporting, risk/issue management, stakeholder management, continuous improvement, and contract administration.
+* **Project Manager/Agile Coach.** Responsible for driving the overall success of the project in collaboration with the government product owner, drawing on expertise in agile project management practices, agile coaching at the organizational and team levels, project status and progress reporting, risk/issue management, stakeholder management, continuous improvement, and contract administration.
 * **Product Strategist.** Responsible for advising the government product owner on shipping the right product, leveraging expertise in lean-agile product development, product strategy, product planning, metrics & KPIs definition, product requirements gathering and analysis, product requirements documentation, product requirements prioritization, product specifications definition, product testing, product analytics, and stakeholder management.
-* **User Experience Designer / User Interface Designer.** Responsible for designing a compelling experience for users of the product, drawing on expertise in user research, user modeling, conceptual modeling, design specifications documentation, interaction design, interface design, information architecture, content development, visual design, usability testing, participatory design, iterative design, and design tools.
+* **User Experience Designer/User Interface Designer.** Responsible for designing a compelling experience for users of the product, drawing on expertise in user research, user modeling, conceptual modeling, design specifications documentation, interaction design, interface design, information architecture, content development, visual design, usability testing, participatory design, iterative design, and design tools.
-* **Fullstack Engineer.** Responsible for creating a usable, adaptable, reliable, and secure product, leveraging expertise in system architecture, frontend development, backend development, agile software development practices and tools, DevOps practices and tools, open source software, APIs, cloud computing, federal security standards, and Section 508 compliance.
+* **Fullstack Engineer.** Responsible for creating a usable, adaptable, reliable, and secure product, leveraging expertise in system architecture, front-end development, back-end development, agile software development practices and tools, DevOps practices and tools, open source software, APIs, cloud computing, federal security standards, and Section 508 compliance.

 Note: These are role descriptions, not individual job descriptions.
-For the User Experience Designer / User Interface Designer and the Fullstack Engineer roles, it will likely take more than one person to completely perform each.
+For the User Experience Designer/User Interface Designer and the Fullstack Engineer roles, it’ll likely take more than one person to completely perform each.

 #### 2.4.3 Agile delivery phases

-We plan to organize the work into distinct, logical, overarching agile delivery phases that are based upon a [proven framework](https://www.gov.uk/service-manual/agile-delivery) popularized by the UK's Government Digital Service.
+We plan to organize the work into distinct, logical, overarching agile delivery phases that are based upon a [proven framework](https://www.gov.uk/service-manual/agile-delivery) popularized by the UK’s Government Digital Service.
 A phased approach offers several advantages, including: (a) a construct for organizing the overall work, including what is to be done, by whom, and when; (b) a common, intuitive view of the project that gives everyone visibility into status and progress; and (c) frequent, logical breakpoints where government decision-makers can assess the state of the project, and decide whether to proceed or pivot.

 <table>
   <thead>